-Sleep and eat!
-A good night's sleep for at least three nights preceding the exam and a healthy breakfast on October 11 are important for sustained mental focus and function.

-Bring an approved calculator!
-Calculators are permitted and advantageous on the exam.
-We recommend that your student bring a fully charged calculator and fresh batteries.
-Carefully check the PSAT Student Guide for approved types of calculators.

-Be on time!
+- \ Sleep and eat!
+It's important that you get a good night's sleep for at least two nights preceding the exam and have a healthy breakfast on October 18. - \ Bring an approved calculator!
+Calculators are permitted and highly advantageous on the exam, so it is crucial that you bring them fully charged, have fresh batteries, and be familiar with how to use them.
+Carefully check the PSAT Student Guide for approved types of calculators. - \ Be on time!
 The test will begin promptly at 8:30 a.m. in the Fieldhouse and conclude before lunch.
-Students should arrive by 8:20 a.m.
-Students who arrive after testing has begun will not be allowed to test.
-Late or absent students will not have another chance to take the PSAT this year.
+Please arrive no later than 8:20 a.m.
+If you arrive after testing has begun, you will not be allowed to test.
+If you are late or absent, you will not have another chance to take the PSAT at Prairie this year.

-We urge all juniors to approach the PSAT with seriousness of purpose and wish them all the best in their performance.
+We urge all juniors to approach the PSAT with seriousness of purpose and wish them all the best in their performance on it.
 If you have questions, please feel free to contact us.